Let’s now learn how to make compatible drawings that are ready for interpolation in Glyphs.

 When interpolation happens, what actually is being interpolated are the x and y coordinates of each and every node, handle, component, and anchor.
 Points and components are stored in a specific order, which must be the same in every master.

-In short, to interpolate, we need compatible outlines.
+In short, we need compatible outlines for interpolation.
 To achieve outline compatibility, we must make sure:

-- all masters have the same amount of paths, nodes and handles, as well as components
+- all masters have the same amount of paths, nodes and handles, anchors as well as components

 - all components, paths, nodes and handles are in the same order across all masters.